Azure/azure-iot-sdk-java/device/iot-device-client/devdoc/requirement_docs/com/microsoft/azure/iothub/transport/transportExceptions.md

         if (status == IotHubConnectionStatus.DISCONNECTED)
         {
-            //connection was lost, and is not being re-established.
-Look at provided exception for how to resolve this issue.
+            System.out.println("The connection was lost, and is not being re-established.
+Look at provided exception for how to resolve this issue.");
         }
         else if (status == IotHubConnectionStatus.DISCONNECTED_RETRYING)
         {
-            //connection was lost, but is being re-established.
+            System.out.println(" The connection was lost, but is being re-established."); }
-        }
         else if (status == IotHubConnectionStatus.CONNECTED)
         {
-            //Connection was successfully re-established.
+            System.out.println(" The connection was successfully established.");
         }
     }
 }